 With its cold and often stormy weather, winter presents many safety challenges both indoors and out.
-Being prepared and following simple safety tips can help you stay safe and warm this season.
+Being prepared and following simple safety tips can help you, your family and your pets stay safe and warm this season.

 Frostbite and Hypothermia